azureautomation/automation-packs/README.md

   ```
 ##Recommendations for writing your Automation Pack
 ### Deploying Automation resources
-For simplicity, we recommend you write one parent template that refers to the base templates: [000-base-templates](https://github.com).
+For simplicity, we recommend you write one parent template that refers to the base templates: [000-base-templates](https://github.com/azureautomation/automation-packs/tree/BethWorkingBranch/000-base-automation-resource-templates).
 This allows you to reuse the core Automation resource templates without having to write your own.
-See XXX for an example of this.

 ### Runbooks in Automation Packs
 You can store runbooks referenced in Automation Packs in two different ways: